hugohir/visitus/README.md

 Jan 10 2023 | Hugo Hiraoka | hhiraokawatts@gmail.com

-You are a Data Scientist for a tourism company named "Visit with us".
-The Policy Maker of the company wants to enable and establish a viable business model to expand the customer base.
+"Visit with us" Tours wants to enable and establish a viable business model to expand the customer base.

 A viable business model is a central concept that helps you to understand the existing ways of doing the business and how to change the ways for the benefit of the tourism sector.